-The method is the following :
+The way SVDOC operates is the following:

-1. Reference trajectory (case of beam line) or orbit (case of periodic optical sequence - requires FIT[2], see below) : the initial coordinate(s) in OBJET are considered the reference(s) - multiple references are allowed, see below.
-A reference does not have to be zero, however, FIT can be used do find the reference orbit initial coordinates, in that case FIT should appear before SVDOC in the sequence.
-For instance, (i) in a spectrometer beam line, FIT would allow to determine the necessary initial coordinates (varied by FIT) for a particle with a given momentum to acquire some requested radial excursion as some requested location down the line (the constraint(s) in FIT); (ii) if the sequence is assumed periodic, FIT will find the closed orbit (possibly multiple closed orbits, e.g. in the case of a multiple-pass recirculating linac, or a fixed-field ring such as a cyclotron or FFAG).
-A practical example of periodic orbit finding using FIT[2] is given in PART B, page 339.

-2. The algorithm computes the A matrix (in $A\vec{x} = \vec{y} - \vec{y_0}$, with x the correctors signal, y the pickups signal, $\vec{y_0}$ a reference PU signal - the reference orbit), by injecting a non-zero signal (angle) in each orbit corrector, one after the other successively, and saving the successive PU readings (as rows of the A matrix).
-There can be up to 20 different particles tracked (meaning 20 different reference orbits, and 20 times more columns (PUs) in A), each PU is "multiple-beam", capable of discriminating each orbit in the SVD process (case for instace of chromatic orbits, or multiple-pass ERL, or FFAG lattice).

-3. The inverse matrix A^{-1} is computed and stored (logged to zgoubi.SVD.out).
+- Step 1.
+Define/determine the reference trajectory (case of a beam line) or closed orbit (case of a periodic optical sequence): the initial coordinate(s) in OBJET are considered the reference(s) multiple references are allowed, see below.
+A reference does not have to be zero, however FIT can be used to find the reference orbit initial coordinates, in that case FIT should appear before SVDOC in the sequence.
+For instance, - (i) in a spectrometer or in a beam line, FIT[IC=3] would allow to determine the necessary initial coordinates (FIT variables) for a particle with a given momentum to acquire some requested radial excursion at some requested location down the line (FIT constraint(s)); - (ii) if the sequence is periodic, FIT[IC=3.1] will find the closed orbit (possibly multiple closed orbits, e.g. in the case of a multiple-pass recirculating linac, or a fixed-field ring such as a cyclotron or FFAG).
+A practical example of periodic orbit finding using FIT[2] is given page 352. - Step 2.
+The algorithm computes the A matrix (in $A\vec{x} = \vec{y} \vec{y_0}$ , with $\vec{x}$ the correctors signal, $\vec{y}$ the pickups signal, $\vec{y_0}$ a reference PU signal the reference orbit), by injecting a non-zero signal (angle) in each orbit corrector, one after the other successively, and saving the successive PU readings (as rows of the A matrix).
+There can be up to 20 different particles tracked (meaning 20 different reference orbits, and 20 times more columns (PUs) in A), each PU is "multiple-beam", capable of discriminating each orbit in the SVD process (case for instance of chromatic orbits in a synchrotron, or multiple momenta in a multiple-pass ERL, or multiple orbits in a scaling FFAG lattice). - Step 3.
+The inverse matrix $A^{-1}$ is computed and logged to zgoubi.SVD\Amatrix.out, together with the A matrix and the result of an $A^{-1} \times A$ sanity test, expected to be the identity matrix. - Step 4.
+SVDOC applies the correction.
+A last pass through the sequence delivers the corrected orbit.
+The latter is logged in zgoubi.SVDOrbits.out.

+A version of the initial data file with corrected orbit, i.e. including existing initial orbit or ERRORS defects and with correctors updated, is saved in zgoubi.SVD.out.dat.
-4. Optionally, SVDOC can carry on with error trials, in the following way:

-(i) apply the compensation signal (the SVD-inverted A^{-1} matrix) on the correctors,
+- Step 5.
+Optionally, SVDOC can carry on with error trials (for statistics purposes for instance), in the following way: - (i) SVDOC applies orbit defects, - (ii) then applies the compensation signal (determined from the SVD-inverted $A^{-1}$ matrix) on the correctors, - (iii) finds the corrected [multiple-]orbit (expected near-zero; logged to zgoubi.SVDOrbit.out), - (iv) repeats (i)-(iv).

-(ii) apply orbit defects,

-(iii) find the corrected [multiple-]orbit (logged to zgoubi.SVDOrbit.out),

-(iv) repeat (ii)-(iv).